Segmental resection

-Segmental resection (or segmentectomy) is a surgical procedure to remove part of an organ or gland, as a sub-type of a resection, which might involve removing the whole body part.
-It may also be used to remove a tumor and normal tissue around it.
+Segmental resection, or segmentectomy, is a surgical procedure to remove part of an organ or gland as a sub-type of resection, which might involve removing the whole body part.
+It may also be used to remove a tumor and the normal tissue around it.
 In lung cancer surgery, segmental resection refers to removing a section of a lobe of the lung.
-The resection margin is the edge of the removed tissue; it is important that this shows free of cancerous cells on examination by a pathologist.
+The resection margin needed to be free of cancerous cells.